scyyyy5211/ECE297-Scenic-Explorer-Public/README.md

 # Overview
-this is a project for ece297 in uni of toronto. in a team of three, we built a map that focuses on tourism with a developed navigation system, using c++ and css for the ui. we have four milestones
+This is a project for ECE297 at the University of Toronto.
+In a team of three, we developed a tourism-focused map with a navigation system using C++ for the core algorithms and CSS for the user interface (UI).
+Our work involved tackling four milestones that guided us through building an intuitive and feature-rich solution.

-m1: This milestone focuses on using and extending an application programming interface (API).
-We have written a library called libstreetsdatabase that allows you to query geographic information database files for cities.
-This API consists of two pieces, each provided by a different header file.
-StreetsDatabaseAPI.h provides a higher level interface to structured street and intersection data; you will mostly use functions from this header file.
-OSMDatabaseAPI.h allows you to query lower level OpenStreetMap data on individual geographic points; you will only need to use this API for two functions in this milestone.

-m2: In this milestone you will use a graphics library called EZGL to visualize the map, and you will add functions to find elements in the map and display detailed information about them.
-While there are many graphics libraries, almost all use similar conventions, so learning EZGL will also give you experience that is very useful in working with any graphics library in the future.

-m3: In this milestone you will extend your code to find good travel routes between two points embedded in a graph.
-Algorithms to find paths in graphs are important in a very wide range of areas, including GIS applications like yours, integrated circuit and printed circuit board design, networking / internet packet routing, and even marketing through social media.

-m4: In this milestone you will find a path through your map that has multiple stops, so that you can find a good route for a courier company driver who has multiple deliveries to make, the travelling courier problem.
-This is a variation on a classic optimization problem called the traveling salesman problem.
+# Milestones
+### M1: Geographic API Extension
+- Integrated and extended the libstreetsdatabase API for querying geographic data.
+- Leveraged StreetsDatabaseAPI for accessing structured street and intersection information.
+- Used OSMDatabaseAPI for lower-level OpenStreetMap data.

+### M2: Map Visualization with EZGL
+- Incorporated the EZGL graphics library to visualize the map.
+- Developed functions for finding map elements and displaying detailed information.

+### M3: Pathfinding Algorithms
+- Implemented algorithms to find optimal travel routes between two points using graphs.
+- Leveraged techniques applicable across various domains like GIS, circuit design, and networking.

+### M4: Traveling Courier Problem
+- Solving the traveling courier problem, where we need to find the optimal route for a courier picking up and dropping off packages in a city, a variation of the Traveling Salesman Problem (TSP).

-# UI features
+# UI Features
-main page
+- Main Page:
+[screenshot]

-auto completion search bar
+- Auto-completion search bar and one-click search buttons:
-one click search buttons
+[screenshot]

-click on points of interest
+- Clickable points of interest:
-information display in status bar dark mode spoken output path finding: with click input or search bar input, and detailed directions
+[screenshot]

+- Information display in a status bar.
+[screenshot]

+- Dark mode
+[screenshot]

+- spoken output for accessibility.
+[screenshot]

+- Pathfinding with input from either clicks or the search bar, providing detailed directions.
+[screenshot]

+- Help page for navigation.
+[screenshot]

 # Algorithms
-for path finding: Dijkstra and A* for travelling courier problem: multi destination dijkstra, ant colony optimization, greedy algorithm, 2-opt, simulated annealing
+### Pathfinding:
+- Implemented Dijkstra's and A* algorithms for efficient navigation between points.
+Program finds the fastest path under 0.5 seconds.

+### Traveling Courier Problem:
+- Multi-destination Dijkstra to precompute all the needed paths between the intersections.
+- Ant Colony Optimization (ACO) and greedy heuristics to find a route.
+- 2-opt optimization and simulated annealing to improve a existing route.